kiranlpatil/MyBuildCost-MBCV/README.md

-#JobMosis job portal QUICK START:
+#Costcontrol QUICK START:

-Steps for JobMosis In Short:-
+Steps for Costcontrol In Short:-

-JobMosis has both http and https configuration.In below context we discuss about how we can use that configuration.
+Costcontrol has both http and https configuration.In below context we discuss about how we can use that configuration.

-pre for JobMosis Requirements:- 1. latest node version
+pre for Costcontrol Requirements:- 1. node version 8.9.0
-                                2. latest npm version
+                                   2. npm version 5.6.0
-                                3. mongodb
+                                   3. mongodb version 3.6.14
+                                   4. ROBO 3T
+                                   5. Studio 3T

+If you get error "Error: findAndUpdate Failed.
+The featureCompatibilityVersion must be 3.6 to use arrayFilters."  for any API, then
+ 1. check your feature compatibility version from mongo DB shell using command - db.adminCommand( { getParameter: 1, featureCompatibilityVersion: 1 } )
+ 2. If version is not 3.6 then set it to 3.6 using command - db.adminCommand( { setFeatureCompatibilityVersion: "3.6" } )
+ and try again.

 steps: 1.npm install    //npm install --unsafe -perm
        2.typings install (1) for install specific package defination -----> typings install dt~mongoose --save --global